-What is a Network Location (Profile) in Windows?
+What is Network Location (Profile) in Windows?

-The network profile in Windows 10 is selected by the user when the device connected to the new network for the first time.
+The network profile in Windows 10 is selected by the user when the device is connected to the new network for the first time.
 A prompt appears:

 Network 2 Do you want to allow your PC to be discoverable by other PCs and devices on this network?
 We recommend allowing this on your home and work networks, but not public ones.

 If you select “Yes”, the Private profile will be assigned to the network, or the Public profile if you select “No”.
 The next time you connect to the same LAN or WiFi network, the previously selected profile is automatically assigned.

 reg add "HKLM\SYSTEM\CurrentControlSet\Control\Network\NewNetworkWindowOff" /f

 You can reset all settings and profiles for all saved network connections in Windows by selecting Settings -> Network & Internet -> Status -> Network Reset.
 Then reboot the computer.

 Now when you connected to the network, a network discovery request appears again.